 Several credit cards and charge cards provide a reimbursement of the TSA Precheck application fee.
 The free TSA Pre benefit appears as a $85 statement credit after that card is used to pay for the TSA Precheck fee.
 You can use also use the fee credit to pay for another person – the banks can’t see the name of the person who applied for TSA Precheck.
 The TSA Precheck benefit can only be used once every 4 or 5 years depending on the card.

 Please note that most of these credit cards also reimburse cardholders for the cost of Global Entry.
 Global Entry gives you TSA Precheck benefits in addition to expedited entry into the US, so for most people it is worth it to apply for Global Entry rather than TSA Precheck.
 See related post: TSA Precheck vs. Global Entry: Which Is Best For You?

 If you already have one of these cards make sure you use it to pay for your application fee in order to get the fee credit.
 If you want to apply for TSA Precheck but the price is too high, you might want to consider applying for one of these credit cards first.
-Some of these cards charge high annual fees but they offer airline fee credits which may offset the fee.
+Some of these cards charge high annual fees but they offer airline fee credits and other benefits which may offset the fee.

 Below is a list of all cards that will reimburse you for the TSA Precheck fee:

 • Provident World+ Travel – No annual fee

 • PenFed Pathfinder Rewards American Express – No annual fee